 - NO outside food or beverages are allowed EXCEPT sealed bottled water may be brought into the festival.

 Are food and beverages available at the festival?

 - Yes, we have multiple food vendors with food, coffee, soft drinks, water available.
 Please support our vendors as this helps support the festival.
-Here is a list of some of the types of food available: BBQ (brisket, pulled pork, ribs); Greek (gyros, Greek salad, grilled chicken on a stick); Indian Tacos; Burgers, corn dogs, & other “fair” type foods; Kettle Korn plus fresh lemonade and shaved ice; handmade ice cream and more.
-Alcohol is not sold on the premises.
+Here is an example of some of the types of food that could be available: BBQ (brisket, pulled pork, ribs); Mexican food; Indian Tacos; Burgers, corn dogs, quesadillas & other “fair” type foods; plus fresh lemonade and shaved ice and more.

 Can I get a souvenir of the festival?